Jim Zim's pictures

 In June of 2016, PG&E announced that they would NOT seek to re-license the Diablo Canyon power plant... and that they intend to shut down and decommission the plant at the end of the current licenses.
 (2024 for unit 1, and 2025 for unit 2.)
 This is bad news on several levels:

-Thankfully, the plan to let DCPP's operating licenses expire probably won't have a negative impact on me and my family.
-I've been employed by PG&E for 24 years, and my plan all along was to retire sometime around 2022 or 2023, after 30 years of employment with the company and reaching the age of 65.
-So, it looks like my job is safe until beyond the point at which I'll want to retire.
-Also, it looks like there could actually be a personal financial benefit from the situation.
-PG&E needs their experienced employees to stick around until the licenses expire.
+Thankfully, the plan to let DCPP's operating licenses expire won't have a negative impact on me and my family.
+I've been employed by PG&E since 1992 and my plan all along was to retire sometime around 2022 after 30 years of employment with the company and reaching the age of 65.
+So, when the announcement was made that 2025 would be the end of power operations at the plant, I knew that was plenty long enough to not jeopardize my family's financial situation.
+In fact, there's actually been a personal financial benefit from the situation.
+PG&E needs their experienced employees to stick around as long as possible, until the plant finally stops generating power.
 It's vital to avoid a situation where large numbers of employees bail out before the plant finally shuts down.
 So, it's in the company's best interests to offer financial incentives to employees who are willing to commit to sticking around during the final years of plant operation.
-That looks like it could be a good thing for me.
+That turned out to be a very good thing for me, at the tail end of my PG&E career.
 However, there are many employees at Diablo Canyon who are just at the beginnings of their careers.
 For them, the closure of Diablo Canyon in 2025 is definitely not good news.

 All pictures are the copyrighted works of Jim Zimmerlin